beecave-homelab/ollama-transcriptor/system-message/clean_text/clean_text.md

 # OUTPUT INSTRUCTIONS

 - Output the full, properly-formatted text.
-- Do not output warnings or notes—just the requested sections.
+- Do not output warnings or notes, just the requested sections.

 # INPUT: